wmhilton-stoplight/platform-docs/7.-projects/working-with-files.md

 Projects use a default file directory structure.

+- `/root` - Stoplight configuration files
-- `/reference` - Where API descriptions documents (OpenAPI and JSON Schema) are stored
+- `/reference` - API descriptions documents (OpenAPI and JSON Schema)
-- `models` - Where shared modles are stored
+- `/models` - Shared models
-- `/docs` - Where articles (Markdown files) are stored
+- `/docs` - Articles (Markdown files)
-- `/assets/images` - Where images are stored
+- `/assets/images` - Imported images

-If you have an existing repository with Markdown, image, or API description documents that do not adhere to the format above, you will need to move the files to their corresponding directories for Studio to recognize them, or create a [project configuration file](../2.-workspaces/c.config.md) to change them.
+If you have an existing repository with Markdown, image, or API description documents that don't adhere to the format above, you will need to move the files to their corresponding directories for Studio to recognize them, or create a [project configuration file](../2.-workspaces/c.config.md) to change them.

 ## Add a File

-1. Edit a project.
+1. Edit an API project.
 2. Select **Add ( + )**, and then select the type of file to add.

 ### API